stencila/cli/README.md

 kubectl apply -f kube
 ```

-It can take a few minutes to start up but when the `Deployment` is available:
+It can take a few minutes to start up, but when the `Deployment` is available:

 ```sh
 $kubectl get deployments